International Organization for Standardization - ISO/IEC 27001:2022

 Develop a project plan

 It’s important to treat your ISO 27001:2022 initiative as a project that needs to be managed diligently.
 Planning involves several key pieces, including getting leadership commitment, understanding the needs and expectations of all parties that have a stake in Information security and determining the boundaries of your ISMS.
-These requirements are outlined in Clause 4 and 5 of ISO 27001:2022.
+These ISO 27001 requirements are outlined in Clause 4 and 5 of ISO 27001:2022.

-Getting leadership commitment early in the process is key because your leadership team will need to be aware of ISO 27001:2022 requirements and commit to performing certain key activities, such as setting security objectives and ensuring that information security management system requirements are integrated into your organization’s processes.
+Getting leadership commitment early in the ISO 27001 process is key because your leadership team will need to be aware of ISO 27001:2022 requirements and commit to performing certain key activities, such as setting security objectives and ensuring that information security management system requirements are integrated into your organization’s processes.

 Define an information risk assessment process and use that process to identify, analyze and evaluate information security risks.